catchpoint/WebPageTest.slack/README.md

 ![Screen Shot 2021-06-02 at 1 58 19 PM](https://user-images.githubusercontent.com/66536/120537313-c14f7a00-c3aa-11eb-8c50-d51562b59091.png)

 4. After you've set the Bot Token scope, click "Install to Workspace".
 The application will be installed and you'll be provided with an oAuth Token for the bot.
-Copy this token and paste it under .env file SLACK_BOT_TOKEN = "YOUR_SLACK_TOKEN".
+Rename .env.example to .env in the root directory, Copy this token and paste it under .env file SLACK_BOT_TOKEN = "YOUR_SLACK_TOKEN".

 ![token-blurred](https://user-images.githubusercontent.com/66536/120537513-ffe53480-c3aa-11eb-807a-f507ff750acb.png)